 How does working with embroidery/stitching affect the conceptual aspect of your work?
 What drew you to stitching?

-I began doing drawings in thread some years ago when through my paintings I began to explore how the colour of our skin is such an awful and superficial way of looking at people. ( This is a the kind of things South Africans brought up under apartheid and are/ were concerned with).
+I began doing drawings in thread some years ago when through my paintings I began to explore how the colour of our skin is such an awful and superficial way of looking at people.
+This is the kind of thing South Africans brought up under apartheid and are/were concerned with.

 I discovered embroidery hoops at the art store and decided to do a series of works making embroidered breast of all the colours of human beings.
 In the end I only finished a few as I found it too boring to make these largish single colour sections- though the ones that I finished were very beautiful.
 This project brought up lots of other ideas for the medium.

-As you can see from my previous response growing up in SA is pivotal to my life.
+As you can see from my previous response growing up in South Africa is pivotal to my life.
 One cannot extricate this from their story.